189 Lake Street

 Cardiac MRI is most commonly used for screening and diagnosis of the function of the heart.

 At Queensland X-Ray we can provide referrers and patients with a choice between 3T and 1.5T scanners.
 The number refers to the strength of the magnetic field created by the MRI machine.
-It’s recommended Cardiac MRI is done on a 3T scanner.

-Your MRI will be performed by a MRI Radiographer.
+Your MRI will be performed by an MRI Radiographer.
 These are Radiographers who have undergone additional training and exams in order to operate an MRI scanner.
 The images the MRI captures are viewed by a Radiologist who makes a diagnosis.

 You will be asked to change into a gown before your MRI.
 This is to ensure you are wearing nothing with metal in it.